ESAs provide further guidance on application of SFDR

 The ESMA has done, together with the EBA and EIOPA (together “the ESAs”), significant work to clarify and guide the application of SFDR, with the aim of bringing a common approach and avoiding misleading disclosures.

-On 13 May 2022, the ESAs submitted further SFDR queries to the European Commission (the “EC”), which subsequently provided its answers (please follow the link to our dedicated publication: https://www.cms-lawnow.com/ealerts/2022/05/the-esas-have-submitted-further-sfdr-queries-to-the-commission).
+On 13 May 2022, the ESAs submitted further SFDR queries to the European Commission (the “EC”), which subsequently provided its answers (please see our previous publication here).

 More recently, the ESAs published a supervisory briefing on sustainability risks and disclosures in investment management, promoting convergence with regard to how the national competence authorities supervise investment funds with sustainability features (Section 2).